-Our all-County roll call for those standing the watch for Veterans and Families in King County has been quite some time in the making and now live.
-The KCVC Situation Report [SITREP] will offer anyone in our community the opportunity to share their wisdom, experience, and opinion on the current state of affairs for our military family, and how we can achieve our ideal future state.
+Our all-County roll call for anyone who gives a damn about Veterans and Families in King County is been quite some time in the making and is now live.
+The KCVC Situation Report (SITREP) will offer anyone in our community the opportunity to share their wisdom, experience, and opinion on the current state of affairs for our military family, and how we can achieve our ideal future state.

 Your story makes us stronger as we work to ensure all Veterans and Families in King County Thrive.

 Responses, anonymous or not, will inform the next evolution of the King County Veteran & Human Services Levy.

 Most importantly, your voice will be heard, and valued.

 Despite the abundance of resources for Veterans and Families in King County, we are far from the ideal state, but we can get there with your help.
 Your responses and insights will directly inform the next evolution of the King County Veterans and Human Services Levy, which is up for renewal in 2017, and will provide essential housing and services for Veterans and Families through 2022.
 The KCVC will be working closely with King County and the Housing Development Consortium on ensuring the next Levy is targeted to the needs of our community.
 The PDF highlights of the King County Veteran and Human Services Levy can be downloaded here.